jonathan-tschida/fitlit-paired-project/README.md

 # Overview

 Paired project during Mod 2 at Turing School of Software.
-Given basic direction on a data structure and UI.
-Use classes and array prototypes to manipulate an extensive database of users.
+We had 8 days to complete this project.
+We created classes and connected their methods to be displayed on the DOM.
+We used classes and array prototypes to manipulate an extensive database of users.
+We used Mocha and Chai for the TDD, HTML, CSS, and ES6 JavaScript.

 # Screen Shots